The Research Compliance Department at Cottage Health is a component of the Cottage Health Research Institute and oversees:

 Are other approvals required?

-This process begins with submission of a pre-assessment tool (PAT) to the Data Use Committee (DUC).
+This process begins with submission of a Data Request Form to the Data Use Committee (DUC).
 If a project is not supported by a department for reasons other than scientific merit, the IRB will not review the project: The decision to proceed with a project will be made at the departmental and/or institutional level.
 All research proposals must have the approval of the department director and, if applicable, the CH Institutional Official in order to be eligible for IRB consideration.
 These individuals review research proposals to determine the appropriateness of the research to the institution's objectives.

-If you are participating in a sponsored clinical trial, you must contact the Research Administrator regarding institutional negotiation of the Clinical Trial Agreement (study contract)
+If you are participating in a sponsored clinical trial, you must contact the Office of Research regarding institutional negotiation of the Clinical Trial Agreement (study contract)

 Should a QI / QA project be presented to the DUC?